 Experiment design

-To study how common waterhemp’s demography differs in three cropping systems suitable for the Midwestern USA, we used a factorial design with nine crop identities crossed with two weed management regimes.
-Crop identity was assigned to main plots and comprised the combination of crop species name and rotation system.
-The different weed management regimes were assigned to split plots and comprised conventional versus low herbicide regimes applied to the corn phase of each of three rotation systems The rotation systems used in this study included a 2-year (corn-soybean) rotation, a 3-year (corn - soybean - oat (Avena sativa L.)) intercropped with red clover (Trifolium pratense L.) rotation, and a 4-year (corn - soybean - oat intercropped with alfalfa (Medicago sativa L.) - alfalfa] rotation.
+To study how common waterhemp’s demography differs in three cropping systems suitable for the Midwestern USA, we used a factorial experiment design with nine crop identities crossed with two weed management regimes.
+Crop identity was assigned to main plots and comprised the combination of crop species and rotation system.
+The different weed management regimes were assigned to split plots and comprised conventional versus low herbicide regimes applied to the corn phase of each of three rotation systems.
+The rotation systems used in this study included a 2-year (corn-soybean) rotation, a 3-year (corn - soybean - oat (Avena sativa L.) intercropped with red clover (Trifolium pratense L.) rotation, and a 4-year (corn - soybean - oat intercropped with alfalfa (Medicago sativa L.) - alfalfa] rotation.
 There were four replications of each crop identity x herbicide regime combination.
 Field plots were located at the Iowa State University Agricultural Engineering and Agronomy Research Farm in Boone County, Iowa, USA.

 The general experiment design and diagram were provided by Nguyen and Liebman (2022a), but an updated diagram (Figure 1) includes tillage regimes used for each treatment.
-Contrasting herbicide regimes were used for both corn and soybean at the experiment site from 2008 through 2020, and soybean plots were managed by conventional herbicide starting in 2017.
-Data were collected in each experimental unit (eu) to accommodate the different weed management programs in the corn phase of all crop rotations.
+Contrasting herbicide regimes were used for corn at the experiment site from 2008 through 2020; soybean plots in the contrasting weed management regimes were treated with different herbicides during 2008-2016, but with the same herbicide regime in 2017-2020.
+During the period of the present study, data were collected in each experimental unit (eu) to accommodate the different weed management programs used in the corn phase of all crop rotations.